-Total income increased by 10.5%.
+Total income decreased by 4.0%, and during the financial year the Branch recognised total revenue of \$1,061,159 (2022: \$1,105,721).
 At a Council meeting of Australian Nursing and Midwifery Federation (WA Branch) held on 18 July 2014, the Council resolved that the Australian Nursing Federation Industrial Union of Workers (The Union) would charge the Branch a management fee as a contribution to the Union's cost for running the Branch's operations, and an administration fee to recover the amount paid on behalf of the Branch for the past years.
-This financial year expenses increased by 14%.
-This resulted in a deficit of \$50,916 compared to a deficit of \$12,886 in the prior year.
+This financial year expenses decreased by 4.4%.

+The result of the above was a deficit of \$44,333 compared to a deficit of \$50,916 in the prior year.